- How Sleep Works

 Ready for even more frightening news?
 Many of us are willing to stay up multiple times a year to watch streaming content.

 For more than half of survey respondents who pulled an all-nighter to binge-watch streaming content in the past year, it was a regular occurrence.
-44% of respondents pulled an all-nighter once a year, 35% did so between 2 to 5 nights a year, and a concerning 12% did so for more than 5 nights a year.
+Fourty-four percent of respondents pulled an all-nighter once a year, 35 percent did so between 2 to 5 nights a year, and a concerning 12 percent did so for more than five nights a year.

 Not all streaming content is equally binge-worthy.
-We asked respondents which types of shows, and which specific shows, they were most likely to watch from bed.
+We asked respondents which types of shows they were most likely to watch from bed.

-The most popular content we like to binge-watch from bed are Comedies, Action and Adventure, and Dramas.
+The most popular genres of content we like to binge-watch from bed are comedies, action and adventure, and dramas.

 Ours is not the first survey to review people’s streaming habits and how they impact sleep.
 Many academics have sought out to measure the effects of binge-watching on sleep.
 Unfortunately, their research supports our own findings: streaming content is no friend to sleep.

-A 2017 study published in the Journal of Clinical Sleep Medicine found that one-third of binge-viewers experience poor sleep.
-Likewise, 35.72% of our survey respondents felt that having access to streaming content contributed to them not getting enough sleep.
+A 2017 study published in the Journal of Clinical Sleep Medicine (JCSM) found that one-third of binge-viewers experience poor sleep.
+Likewise, 35.72 percent of our survey respondents felt that having access to streaming content contributed to them not getting enough sleep.

 Specifically, the JCSM researchers found that binge-watchers experience less restful sleep and more symptoms of insomnia than their non-binge-watching peers.